Shun0212/OwlSpotLight/README.md

 ## ⚠️ Important Notes

+- **Search is performed on Python functions only.** While you can search using natural language and semantic context, the underlying search and indexing are based on Python function definitions (including class methods).
+Class definitions themselves are indexed for navigation and ranking, but the core search is function-centric.
-- **Initial indexing may take time** depending on the number of extracted functions, especially for large projects.
+- **Initial indexing may take time** depending on the number of extracted functions and classes, especially for large projects.
-- **Only functions are searchable.** Class definitions, variables, and constants are not indexed.
-If important information is only in class definitions or outside functions, it may not be found.
+- **Only Python code is searchable.** Variables and constants are not indexed.
+If important information is only in variables/constants, it may not be found.
-- **Class ranking is based on function scores.** Class docstrings and attributes do not affect ranking.
+- **Class ranking is based on function/method scores.** Class docstrings and attributes do not affect ranking.
+- **OwlSpotlight uses semantic (contextual) search, not simple keyword matching.**

 ---